- Symptoms Self-Check Survey

 - Not have an overpayment from any federal grant (ie. Pell Grant) or be in default on any federal student loan

-- Be enrolled for Fall 2020 full-time (12 units or more) with at least six (6) of those units being taken at ELAC
+- ELAC is listed as their home school with minimum enrollment of 1 unit at ELAC for the current term.
+Priority is given to students enrolled for Fall 2020 full-time (12 units or more) with at least six (6) of those units being taken at ELAC

 - Be able to provide supporting documentation of need upon request, such as pink slip, unpaid utility bills, eviction notice, etc.